Brain Damage (comics)

 Brain Damage, also known as The Damage, was a British adult comic that was published monthly by Galaxy Publications (Tristar Publications as of issue six) and edited by Bill Hampton from 1989 to 1992.

 Brain Damage was one of many comics trying to emulate the success of Viz; however whereas most of its peers were crude, low-quality Viz imitations, Brain Damage attempted to capture the high end of the market, with contributions from recognised cartoonists and satirists, and a strong leaning towards UK politics.
 In this way, it seemed to aspire to be a more modern Oz.
 Many issues contained a central theme around which strips were supposed to focus.
 Each cover featured an unnamed mascot which vaguely resembled the 1980s children's TV puppet Gilbert the Alien.

 Its sibling titles included the direct Viz clone Gas and reprint anthology Talking Turkey.

 The first volume of the series was published in 1989 as Brain Damage for eleven issues, and transitioned to the title The Damage with issues twelve and thirteen: issue twelve featured the cover title "The Damage" while the title page and subscription pages still featured "Brain Damage", while the cover and subscription page of issue thirteen featured "The Damage" with "Brain Damage" appearing only on the cover page.
 The series continued with a second volume in 1990, of which only the first issue included "Brain Damage" on the title page.
 A third volume was published in 1991, concluding with volume 3, number 4, the twenty-ninth issue.
 In addition to the standard issues, three special issues were published: The Great Big 1990 Annual (December 1989), Spring Annual 1990 (Spring 1990), and The Xmas Damage (December 1990).
 The volume three numbering continued with Elephant Parts magazine, which ostensibly incorporated The Damage, but as it was printed on different paper stock and with a markedly changed editorial (abandoning the political aspects in favour of surrealism), it was effectively a different magazine.
 Elephant Parts ran for five issues, concluding with volume three, number nine.

-On 18 June 2009, all rights to the Brain Damage comic series were acquired by Untitled Project Productions in Brooklyn, NY.
+On 18 June 2009, all rights to the Brain Damage comic series were acquired by Untitled Project Productions in Brooklyn, New York.
 The intent was to produce a series of half-hour animated TV shows.